Service by publication

 Once the affidavit is filed, the clerk of courts shall cause service of notice to be made by publication in a newspaper of general circulation in the county in which the complaint is filed.
 Should there be no newspaper published in the county where the action is pending, then publication shall be made in a newspaper published in an adjoining county.

 The publication must contain the name and address of the court, the case number, the name of the first party on each side, and the name and last known address, if any, of the defendant whose residence is unknown.
-The publication shall also contain a summary statement of the object of the complaint and demand for relief, and shall notify the defendant that he or she is required to answer within twenty-eight days after publication.
+The publication shall also contain a summary statement of the object of the complaint and demand for relief and shall notify the defendant that he or she is required to answer within twenty-eight days after publication.
 The publication must run for six consecutive weeks before service will be deemed perfected.
 Service will be indicated as complete as of the date of the last publication, and upon the filing of an affidavit by the publisher, showing the fact of publication together with a copy of the notice of publication.
 After perfecting service by publication, the case may proceed against the “hidden” defendant.
-To discuss our service tactics, contact an attorney from our subrogation practice.
+To discuss our service tactics, contact one of our subrogation lawyers.